-Conveying water from the GCID Main Canal requires the construction of the Terminal Regulating Reservoir (TRR) to regulate levels in the canal with the operation of the new pumping plant to convey water to Sites Reservoir.
+Conveying water from the GCID Main Canal requires the construction of TRR to regulate levels in the canal with the operation of the new pumping plant to convey water to Sites Reservoir.
 Therefore, construction of the TRR was included in each alternative.